Established in 1948, we are a clinical department of the University of Washington School of Medicine, which is a part of UW Medicine.

 Our 100 clinical and research faculty, 40 medical trainees, and 60 staff invite you to discover what makes us the No. 1 Gynecology specialty program in Washington State and the five-state WWAMI region of Washington, Wyoming, Alaska, Montana, and Idaho.
 We are ranked among the top 25 Gynecology specialties in the country, according to the 2020 U.S. News & World Report.

-As the premier teaching hospital in the WWAMI region, we prioritize educational opportunities using cutting-edge technology, research, and evidence-based patient care.
+As the premier teaching hospital in the WWAMI region, we prioritize educational opportunities using cutting-edge technology, research, and evidence.

 In 2019, we became a designated Pilot Site for Building Better Clinical Experiences, an honor awarded by the Society of Teachers in Family Medicine.